Brain Changes for Aging Adults

+In the elderly, is memory loss inevitable?
 Older adults have a surprising superpower when it comes to memory, and it seems to relate to their ability to focus their attention—or rather, their inability to do so.
 Studies have found that older people are more easily distracted by irrelevant information.
-While this may cause some problems with mental tasks, there’s an upside.
+While this may cause some problems with mental tasks, there's an upside.

 Because older adults are less likely to filter out information that seems useless at first glance, they retain that information more easily than younger adults.
 It means older adults remember more associations between things than younger folks.
 And that has consequences that can improve decision-making.

+Do you stop sweating as you get older?
 Older people sweat less.
-That’s because sweat glands shrink as you age, and they become less sensitive as well.
+That's because sweat glands shrink as you age, and they become less sensitive as well.
 This is particularly true for women, who sweat less than men to begin with.
-Though it’s nice to stay dry, there are a couple of health implications to consider along with this.
+Though it's nice to stay dry, there are a couple of health implications to consider along with this.
 For one, the sweat ducts play an important role in delivering fresh cells to the skin to repair wounds, and this effect is hampered as you age.
 For another, sweating keeps us cool, so older people should be especially vigilant against heat exhaustion.

 This tool does not provide medical advice.
 See additional information:

 Source slideshow on OnHealth